ims-systems-00/ims-kb/docs/General Information/new_user.md

 ### Forgot Password

 If you have forgotten your password and need a newly generated password, you click on `Forgot Password?` from your organisation's login screen.
-Please ensure you are on the correct web address, as you will not be sent a password reset if you are attempting to login to the wrong iMS System.
+Please ensure you are on the correct web address, as you will not be sent a password reset if you are attempting to log in to the wrong iMS System.

 <img src="/img/DocImg/General Information/New_User/Log_In.png" alt="Log In" class="center"/>